 Existing studies on mustard cultivation in Rajasthan primarily focus on broad-level analysis or isolated aspects such as cost of cultivation or productivity, with limited district-specific and micro-level investigations.
 There is a lack of comprehensive studies that integrate cost, returns, and profitability along with marketing efficiency and constraints.
 Additionally, insufficient attention has been given to the impact of rising input costs, price fluctuations, resource-use efficiency, and differences across farm sizes.
 The absence of such holistic and location-specific analysis creates a gap in understanding the true economic performance and sustainability of mustard cultivation.

 Despite Rajasthan being the leading producer of mustard, farmers face considerable uncertainty in terms of cost, returns, and profitability due to fluctuating input prices, variable yields, and unstable market conditions.
 Rising cost of cultivation without corresponding increases in output prices reduces net returns, while inefficiencies in marketing channels further limit farmers’ income.
 Moreover, the lack of comprehensive, region-specific analysis that examines cost structure, profitability, and associated constraints hinders effective decision-making.
-Therefore, an in-depth study is required to evaluate the economic viability of mustard cultivation and identify measures to enhance farmers’ income and sustainability.
+Therefore, the present study aims to evaluate the cost structure, returns and profitability of mustard cultivation across different farm sizes in Rajasthan, with a view to identifying efficiency patterns and improving income outcomes for farmers.

-2. MATERIAL AND METHODS
+2. MATERIAL AND METHODS (Only tabular analysis is used.
+It’s too basic for a research paper.
+Try to add some statistical testing like: Efficiency analysis, regression for determinants of profitability)

 2.1 Selection of the Study Area and study period